flarum/docs/docs/extend/data.md

 For common tasks like creating a table, or adding columns to an existing table, Flarum provides some helpers which construct this array for you, and take care of writing the `down` migration logic while they're at it.
 These are available as static methods on the `Flarum\Database\Migration` class.

+### Migration Lifecycle

+Migrations are applied when the extension is enabled for the first time or when it's enabled and there are some outstanding migrations.
+The executed migrations are logged in the database, and when some are found in the migrations folder of an extension that aren't logged as completed yet, they will be executed.

+Migrations can also be manually applied with `php flarum migrate` which is also needed to update the migrations of an already enabled extension.
+To undo the changes applied by migrations, you need to click "Uninstall" next to an extension in the Admin UI, or you need to use the `php flarum migrate:reset` command.
+Nothing can break by running `migrate` again if you've already migrated - executed migrations will not run again.

+There are currently no composer-level hooks for managing migrations at all (i.e. updating an extension with `composer update` will not run its outstanding migrations).

 ### Creating Tables

 To create a table, use the `Migration::createTable` helper.
 The `createTable` helper accepts two arguments.
 The first is the name of the table, while the second is a `Closure` which receives a `Blueprint` object that may be used to define the new table: